Legends of America on the road in the Salt Flats of West Texas.

 Location

-Getting as much information about your destination greatly helps in keeping your stuff organized and sorted out even before your trip.
+Getting as much information about your destination as possible helps keep your stuff organized and sorted out even before your trip.
 For example, if you are traveling to Asia, do some research on the weather conditions of your destination for your travel dates.
-Many people assume that Asia in general has warm weather conditions all through the year, but many Asian countries, especially East Asia, do get winters (and terrible ones, at that sometimes).
+Many people assume that Asia, in general, has warm weather year-round, but many Asian countries, especially in East Asia, do get winters (and terrible ones, at that sometimes).

 Budget

-If you have a tight budget, you may need to pack more stuff so you don’t have to make unnecessary purchases in your country of destination.
-Some locations (especially when they’re popular tourist destinations) charge higher than usual on their prices.
+If you have a tight budget, you may need to pack more to avoid unnecessary purchases in your destination country.
+Some locations (especially when they’re popular tourist destinations) charge higher-than-usual prices.

 Companions

 Traveling alone is exciting, but that means you’re solely responsible for all your stuff, plans, and schedule.
-Traveling with companions, on the other hand, gives you the option to divide bringing stuff you can both use.
+Traveling with companions, on the other hand, gives you the option to split the load by bringing stuff you can both use.
 For example, you and your companion can decide who brings electronic devices like blow dryers to save on luggage space.

-If you have children or seniors as companions, you may have to choose accessible bedrooms and accommodations that they can feel comfortable and safe in.
+If you have children or seniors as companions, you may need to choose accessible bedrooms and accommodations that they feel comfortable and safe in.

 Easy Travel Organization Tips